hūmNET app

 user problems:

-• confusion about operating sliders
+• confusion using sliders

 • felt sound preferences were redundant